umeboshi2/lamentations-of-the-hattiesburg-gun-runners/timeline.md

 https://www.facebook.com/umeboshi3/posts/891874837594956

-Been away from facebook.
+/Been away from facebook.
 Report filing notice of appeal and writing letter to chief.
 Cut and paste letter written to chief.

 https://www.facebook.com/umeboshi3/posts/891875844261522